Dangerous K2 Drug Effects and K2 Abuse

 K2 Drives Thousands of Call to Poison Control Centers

-In less that two years, there were more than 4,000 calls to national Poison Control centers that involved K2 drug effects and K2 abuse.
-As K2 drug effects and K2 abuse can cause severe anxiety, aggression, threatening behavior and an inability to speak, more and more young people are turing up emergency rooms as well.
+In less than two years, there were more than 4,000 calls to national Poison Control centers that involved K2 abuse.
+As K2 drug effects and K2 abuse can cause severe anxiety, aggression, threatening behavior and an inability to speak, more and more young people are turning up emergency rooms as well.
 The main public using this drug are young people who are inexperienced with drug use or the adverse effects that can result.

 K2 is also addictive.
 This means that even if K2 drug effects and K2 abuse cause terrible harm, the person is driven to use the drug over and over again.

 At Narconon, Drug Addiction to K2 Can be Overcome

 Narconon provides a way for a person to overcome an addiction to K2 and get life back under control again.
 At Narconon, drug addiction is treated in a long-term program that builds personal integrity, health and sober living skills.